unadlib/reactant/README.md

 * redux
 * react-router
 * inversify
+* immer
+* reselect

 ## Tips

 * `ViewModule` class `component` support inheritance, and it does not support call `super.component` for JSX Element but support call function.
 * `@action` support inheritance and call `super`.
+* Performance optimization
-* Performance optimization: selector from `createSelector`can be passed in immutable state.
+  - Selector from `createSelector`can be passed in immutable state.
+  - `batch` can be used to optimize rendering performance.
+  - `dispatch` and `createState` support prue Redux action and reducer.
+* Decorators
+  - Default injection, no require `@inject` unless binding token.
+  - All decorators support any token.
+  - `@multiInject` and `@multiOptional` require token parameter.

 ## API